 Types of interview

-You'll be invited to attend an interviews on one of our campuses at a specific date and time.
+You'll be invited to attend an interview on one of our campuses at a specific date and time.
 We understand that you may not be able to make the first date we send you so you can easily re-arrange to a day and time you can attend.

 We hold interviews at locations across the UK, including Bristol, Birmingham, London and Manchester.
 You can reschedule to one of these in the Applicant Portal.